zouantchaw/cadence-contract-audit-checklist/README.md

 ### Admin Resource
  - [ ] Is the `create Admin` function stored inside of the Admin resource?
 If so, it allows bad actors with that resource to copy infinite copies of the resource.
+ - [ ] Is access to the `Admin` resource given through a capability receiver?
+If not, do so!

+### Storage Slots

+ - [ ] Are you linking to a generic path?
+Is so, DON'T!
+ - [ ] Are you using generic names for contracts?
+If so, DON'T!